tolstoyevsky/pieman/README.md

 ##### OS="raspbian-stretch-armhf"

-Allows specifying the operating system to be used as a base for the target image.
+Specifies the operating system to be used as a base for the target image.
 You can find all the possible values for the parameter in the table above (see the "Short name" column).

 ##### DEVICE="rpi-3-b"

-Allows specifying the device the image is going to be run on.
+Specifies the device the image is going to be run on.
 You can find all the possible values for the parameter in the table above (see the "Short name" column).

 ##### BASE_DIR=""

-Allows specifying the chroot environment to be used instead of creating a new one.
+Specifies the chroot environment to be used instead of creating a new one.

 Note, that the parameter conflicts with `CREATE_ONLY_CHROOT`.